 Consolidated Trust Fund

 Churches are free to set their own investment policies and make their own decisions.
-Many choose to use the diocesan Consolidate Trust Fund (CTF).
+Many choose to use the diocesan Consolidated Trust Fund (CTF).
 It provides a convenient and low-cost investment vehicle for the investment, endowment and trust funds of the Diocese and its parishes.

 How it’s managed

-The CTF is managed by the Investment Committee of Synod based on investment principles and guidelines contained in the Investment Policy Statement, established by the committee and approved by Diocesan Council.
+The CTF is managed by the Investment Committee of Synod based on investment principles and guidelines contained in the Investment Policy Statement, established by the committee and approved by Synod Council.
 The investment policy for the fund is governed by the Ontario Trustee Act.